 In more recent years the importance of DMURS has been highlighted within many Government polices related to planning, climate change, place making, sustainable mobility and health.
 The on-set of the Covid 19 pandemic also gave us time to reflect on the quality of the public realm and how we move about in our cities, towns and villages.
 Therefore it is timely to undertake a series of workshops highlighting the recent Government policy context, update to DMURS and a range of exemplary projects under taken by practitioners, local authorities and government agencies.

-The free-to-attend webinars are delivered in collaboration with the RIAI and IPI.
-The Urban Roads and Streets Design Series will be relevant to engineers, architects, planners, local authority staff and all those with an interest in DMURS.
-The webinars are all delivered on Thursdays at 12-1pm using Zoom and while attendance is free of charge, registration is required.
+The free-to-attend webinars were delivered in collaboration with the RIAI and IPI. the urban roads and streets design series will be relevant to engineers, architects, planners, local authority staff and all those with an interest in DMURS.